Deterministic Control of Stochastic Reaction-Diffusion Equations: Acknowledgement

-{\bf Acknowlegdement} This work has been funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application,'' Project (A10) ``Control of stochastic mean-field equations with applications to brain networks.''
+This work has been funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application,'' Project (A10) ``Control of stochastic mean-field equations with applications to brain networks.''
+The authors would like to thank the referee for their valuable feedback.